dagster-io/dagster/docs/docs-beta/docs/guides/external-systems/pipes.md

 ## Setting up an asset that invokes your external code

-To set up invoking code outside of Dagster, you first need to set up an asset wrapper for that external code invocation.
-We can invoke the code using a Dagster Pipes client resource.
+To set up invoking code outside of Dagster, you first need to set up an asset.
+We can invoke the external code within the asset function by using a Dagster Pipes client resource.

 It is not a requirement that this external code know anything about Dagster.
 It can even be a process running a different language on a remote machine - the only requirement is that it can be triggered from Python.